hhd-dev/rechunk/readme.md

     - Repeat until all packages are placed
     - Complexity: M*N^2 (M is the layer number and N is the package number; very expensive, but N has been reduced considerably)

-This whole process takes around 30 seconds and results in an OSTree hash to layer mapping.
+This process takes around 30 seconds and results in an OSTree hash to layer mapping.

-This is only performed in the first run.
+The following process is only performed in the first run.
 In following runs, rechunk begins with the previous image plan (which is bundled into the previous image manifest) and only performs the last step.
+Re-using the previous plan minimizes layer shifts, which lowers layer invalidation and the subsequent download size.

 ### 5: Rechunking
-Finally, this information is placed in a json file that is provided to a fork of [`ostree-rs-ext`](https://github.com/hhd-dev/ostree-rs-ext) that has been modified to follow custom rechunking plans with a json file as input.
+Finally, this information is placed in a JSON file that is provided to a fork of [`ostree-rs-ext`](https://github.com/hhd-dev/ostree-rs-ext) that has been modified to follow custom rechunking plans with a JSON file as input.
 `ostree-rs-ext` was also modified to allow for custom labels, which apply to both the Docker and OCI conventions, allowing them to be read both from github and, e.g., skopeo, rpm-ostree.